High Power in a Small Package

-- High continuous torque requires a motor that can manage heat.
-With its carefully optimized thermal design, Hudsons dissipate heat with ease.
+- High continuous torque requires a brushless motor that can manage heat.
+With its carefully optimized thermal design, Hudson servo motors dissipate heat with ease.
 Even when pushed hard, the Hudson’s 200ºC-rated winding insulation stays safe, and its specially-formulated permanent magnets are free from significant drop-off in field strength.

-- High speed motor operation requires high frequency variation in motor current.
-The Hudson’s fast electrical time constant (low ratio of winding inductance to resistance) offers minimum impedance to these high frequency changes in current, so there’s minimum torque droop.
+- High speed servomotor operation requires high frequency variation in motor current.
+The Hudson servomotor’s fast electrical time constant (low ratio of winding inductance to resistance) offers minimum impedance to these high frequency changes in current, so there’s minimum torque droop.
 High speed operation combined with simultaneous high torque gives you maximum power.

 - The Hudson’s fast electrical time constant not only minimizes steady-state torque droop, it allows quick reaction to the fast transients demanded by high-performance servo drives.

 - Fast mechanical response is accomplished by generating high peak torque with a low inertia rotor.
 With a high torque-to-inertia ratio, less torque is wasted accelerating the rotor, and more torque is available for accelerating the load.

 Smooth and Quiet